deepakbharani/Stock_Valuation_Bot/README.md

 In this example Apple(AAPL) stock is valuated

 # Base.py
-This script will read and extract the data from financial data which was stored in as .txt file
+Base.py is the base class which reads the financial statements as .txt files and formats the data to create a data frame which can be used for further analysis

+# logfile.log
+Log file